 Stroke symptoms can develop slowly over hours or days.
-If you have a ministroke, also known as transient ischemic attack (TIA), symptoms are temporary and usually improve within one or two hours.
+If you have a ministroke, also known as transient ischemic attack (TIA), symptoms are temporary and usually improve within hours.
 In this case, you may blame sudden symptoms on stress, a migraine, or nerve problems.

 A simple FAST test can help you identify a stroke in yourself and others.

-- F (Face): Ask the person to smile.
+- Face.
+Ask the person to smile.
 Look for signs of drooping on one side of the face.

-- A (Arms): Ask the person to raise their arms.
+- Arms.
+Ask the person to raise their arms.
 Look for a downward drift in one arm.

-- S (Speech): Ask the person to repeat a phrase without slurring.
-For example, you could have them say, “The early bird catches the worm.”
+- Speech.
+Ask the person to repeat a phrase without slurring.
+For example, you could have them say “The early bird catches the worm.”

-- T (Time): Waste no time.
+- Time.
+Waste no time.
 Immediately call your local emergency services if you or someone you know shows signs of a stroke.